limikael/katnip/README.md

 # katnip

-Katnip is a plugin based, zero-conf javascript web framework.
+Katnip is a plugin based, zero-configuration javascript web framework.

-We like to call Katnip a command-line plugin runner.
+You can think of Katnip as a command-line plugin runner.
 This means that it doesn't do much by itself, but rather just establishes a protocol for loading puligns and have them talk to each other.
 With the right plugins loaded, it then becomes a practical tool for building web-apps with tailored features without the fuss.
 It has a zero-configuration approach, which means that it is possible to get pligins to run and do thir jobs without any need for application-specific code or configuration.
 It's straightforward, efficient, and all about empowering the developer on a quick and streamlined development experience.

 ## Getting started